BabylonJSGuide/docampus/content/babylon101/code/ground.md

-# Getting Started Chapter Page 2
+# Getting Started - Working with Code
 ## Grounding the World
 At the moment we have a box floating in space.
-To make the scene more world like lets add ground and think of our box as a building set on the ground.
+To make the scene more world like let's add ground and think of our box as a building set on the ground.

 Adding a ground is simple using